News

 National Express is the biggest employer in Birmingham, providing jobs to over 4,800 employees.

-Other big companies to consider when living in Birmingham include Sainsburys, ASDA, Jaguar and Mondelez (Cadbury & Trebor).
+Other big companies to consider when moving to Birmingham include Sainsbury’s, ASDA, Jaguar and Mondelez (Cadbury & Trebor).

 Taxes